bihe/asa-lab-4/README.md

 🏄  Done! kubectl is now configured to use "minikube" cluster and "default" namespace by default
 ```

 To work with k8s/minikube `kubectl` is needed.
 Minikube provides a kubectl `minikube kubectl -- <kubectl commands>`.
 In addition it is possible to install a plain kubectl.
 This can be done by typical packages managers.
-For Windows [scoop](https://scoop.sh/) is quite nice (or winget for newer Windows versions).

 ```bash
 # Mac